Mats30/Robot/readme.md

 # SCRAPPY - The brave Web Scraper

-The aim of this project is to provide a tool that on a regular basis collects data on discount books from several bookshops.
+The aim of this project is to provide a tool that on a regular basis collects data on discount scrappedBooks from several bookshops.
 The application will gather and save the relevant data in a relational database and expose it via REST endpoints.
 The front-end part will be produced with Angular.